Turborepo 2026: Build a Monorepo That Scales Without Driving Your Team Insane

 CI Integration

 In your GitHub Actions workflow, Turborepo's --filter flag lets you run tasks only for packages affected by a PR.
-Combined with remote caching, your CI pipeline only does real work for what actually changed.
+Combined with remote caching, your CI pipeline only does real work for what Tools for Multi-Model LLM Apps in 2026">Tools for Developers in 2026">for Developers: 5 Features That Actually Changed">Actually Changed">actually changed.
 A PR that touches a single package in a 20-package monorepo runs in seconds, not minutes.

 When Turborepo Isn't Enough